 What Sorts of Damages Can You Seek After a North Carolina Car Crash?

-A car accident can leave you with serious injuries, hefty medical bills, property damage, and psychological trauma.
+A car crash can leave you with serious injuries, hefty medical bills, property damage, and psychological trauma.
 You may also have to take time off work, incurring lost wages and increased financial loss as well.

 While the law can’t undo what happened and take your pain away, it enables you to collect money for your losses from all at-fault drivers, other parties or companies who share financial liability for your injury claims, and from their insurance carriers.
-In North Carolina, here are some of the car accident damages that can be presented and collected following a vehicle accident.
+In North Carolina, here are some of the car crash damages that can be presented and collected following a vehicle accident.

 Compensatory damages come in three broad categories: special, general, and wrongful death.